-- Sign in 45 minutes before practice
+- Sign in at the start of practice

-- Guided injury prevention warm-up
+- Guided warm-up to prevent injury

 - Paddling instruction and coaching in the boathouse area or on the dock